devsecfranklin/1337-Noms-The-Hacker-Cookbook/SIDES/dis0wn-Whiskey_Cranberry_Brussel_Sprouts.md

 - Stir on Low-Medium heat until all the brown sugar has disolved.
 - Toss in the shot of whiskey.
 Count to 3.
 Stand back and light it.
   - The flames will go out once all the alcohol has burned off.
   - Make sure the cooking area is free of dry material with a high surface area.
-It'll be tough trying to explain that one to the fire marshall.
+It\'ll be tough trying to explain that one to the fire marshall.
 - Now that the fire is out, transfer the sprouts and the Vorpal Glaze of Awesomeness to a serving dish or directly to the plate.